 Over the years, we have employed many adults who were previously out of work.
 This group included the parents and caregivers of the children we serve.
 During their time with us, they acquired basic work skills, which greatly improved their chances of securing future employment.

-Our main job creation project is called ISIPHO, which is the Xhosa word for ‘gift’.
+Our main job creation project called, ISIPHO, which is the Xhosa word for ‘gift’.
 It first started as a means of teaching skills to previously unemployed adults in the community, as well as providing them with a sustainable income.
 The project has since expanded and we now employ 6 ladies on a full-time basis.
 Together, they sew, knit and crochet handmade products that are then sold at local markets, through churches, businesses, and online.

 Along with a group of dedicated volunteers, the group also teach young girls at our centres how to sew, knit and crochet.